ajc5/ipa-speech-face/README.md

 An alphabet has been created out of the speech positions to aid in learning phonetics and languages.
 The speech position "letters" have been designed for easy reading and writing.
 As a script, it is intuitive to learn since it mimics actual speech and it can be used as a base script for all languages.
 It is a replacement for IPA's greek symbols based script which few people bother to memorize.

-Check out [Seeing Speech](https://www.seeingspeech.ac.uk/ipa-charts/) from the University of Glasgow to see cross-sectional recordings of the face while making speech sounds.

 Uses:
 - pronounce language sounds by viewing speech organ positions rather than guessing from transliterations
 - learn language sounds without the additional burden of memorizing abstract scripts.
 Makes it easier for kids to learn language.